Java EE 8 By Example

 Activating CDI in JSF 2.3

-When I upgraed my Java EE 7 sample to the newest Java EE 8, the first thing confused me is the CDI beans are not recognized in Facelects template in a JSF 2.3 based web applicaiton, which is working in the development version, but in the final release version, they are always resolved as null.
-I filed an issue on Mojarra and discussed it with the developers from communities and the JSF experts.
+When I upgraed to the newest Java EE 8, the first thing confused me is the CDI beans are not recognized in Facelects template in a JSF 2.3 based web applicaiton, which is working in the development version, but in the final release version, they are always resolved as null.
+I filed an issue on and with the developers from communities and the JSF experts.

 Here is the steps I created a workable JSF 2.3 application in Java EE 8.